-The second nested model boundaries (model 2) include the Western Scheldt from the mouth at Vlissingen to the Dutch/Belgian border (see seaward boundaries in Figure 1a), which was used for testing the effect of shoal margin collapse locations as well as the effect of multiple shoal margin collapses in the Western Scheldt over time.
+The second nested model boundaries (model 2) include the Western Scheldt from the mouth at Vlissingen to the Dutch/Belgian border (see seaward boundaries in Figure 1a), which was used for testing the effect of shoal margin collapse locations as well as the effect of multiple shoal margin collapses in the Western Scheldt

+Figure 1.
+Overview of hydromorphodynamics in the Western Scheldt Estuary. (a) Shoal margin collapse locations plotted on a digital elevation model of January 2014 (Van Dijk, Mastbergen, et al., 2018).
+Seaward boundaries indicated for the two morphological model schematizations in this study.
+A-J show locations susceptible to shoal margin collapses that are applied in the model scenario with 10 initial collapses and refer to the locations for Figures 5 and 6. (b) Streamlines of the tidally averaged flow of the original NeVla-Delft3D flow model showing circulation cells that correspond to the macrocells indicated in white defined by Winterwerp et al. (2000) and Bolle et al. (2010). (c) Maximum flow velocity in the ebb direction from the NeVla-Delft3D model. (d) Maximum flow velocity in the flood direction from the NeVla-Delft3D model. (e) Difference (in m/s) between the maximum ebb and maximum flood velocity showing flood dominance in the main channels over time.
 The downstream boundary was chosen at the smallest but deepest part of the Western Scheldt to limit boundary effects.
 Still, we excluded the seaward effects for further interpretation and conclusions as it was difficult to distinguish the boundary effects from an effect associated to the actual collapses.
-A single spring-neap-spring cycle shows that the tidally-averaged flow of this model (Supplementary Figure S4b) is comparable with the outcome of the full NeVla-Delft3D model (Figure 1b), except for a small variation at the seaward end.
+A single spring-neap-spring cycle shows that the tidally averaged flow of this model (supporting information Figure S4b) is comparable with the outcome of the full NeVla-Delft3D model (Figure 1b), except for a small variation at the seaward end.